 Author’s Note: This is part 3 of a 4-part series, where I record my thoughts and commentary on Ultraman Mebius after watching through the show for the first time.
 Check out my previous two articles if you’re just now tuning in:

-I’ve never been a big fan of most sci-fi settings that deal heavily with aliens and outer space (with a few exceptions – mainly from nostalgia rather than actual quality, like Star Wars), mostly because I don’t enjoy a lot of tropes and conventions that entrench the genre frequently.
-One of the most common issues is that nature of humanity, and how it relates to the exotic alien races in the setting, often becomes confused or ill-developed.
+I’ve never been a big fan of most sci-fi settings that deal heavily with aliens and outer space (with a few exceptions – mainly from nostalgia rather than actual quality, like Star Wars), mostly because I don’t enjoy a lot of tropes and conventions in which the genre finds itself frequently entrenched.
+One of the most common issues with this genre is that the nature of humanity, and how it relates to the exotic alien races in the setting, often becomes confused or ill-developed.
 The writing tends to swing either too wide in making humanity unbelievably awesome and special, or unbelievably terrible.
-This is the chief reason why I wasn’t exactly champing at the bit to look more deeply into Ultraman series originally, I didn’t want to attempt to wade through that cliche, along with others of the genre that I find tiresome or overused.
+This is the chief reason why I wasn’t exactly champing at the bit to look more deeply into other Ultraman series originally, I was expecting to wade through those tiresome cliches.

-However, what got me engaged in the concept when watching Ultraseven was the realization that these shows, at their best, hit a pretty interesting balance between those two extremes.
-It opened up my expectations enough to want to try out more series within its long-running history.
+However, when watching Ultra Seven I realized that these shows, at their best, hit a pretty interesting balance between those two extremes.
+It opened up my expectations enough to want to try out more series within the franchise’s long-running history

 The episode immediately following the mid-season climax deals with Mirai fitting in with the new status quo, now that all his teammates know his identity as Mebius